Peter D'Amato, Owner and Founder

 Norma has worked at California Carnivores for many years.
 She meticulously packs each plant for shipping and carefully boxes them up.
 She also does much of the potting and maintenance of the plants around the greenhouse.
 Norma is really the backbone of California Carnivores and we could not run without her!

-Daniela helps out in the nursery with re-potting, propagation, weeding, customer service and has a personal collection of carnivorous plants at home.
+She also has a fabulous personal collection of carnivorous plants at home.